Odyseya/Project-Vue-App/README.md

 # Task Manager Application

-This Vue.js application is a task management app that allows users to register, log in, manage tasks.
+This Vue.js application is a task management app that allows users to register, log in, manage tasks; running on Vue 3 with Composition API.

 ## Features

 ### User Registration and Authentication:

 Users can register, log in, and manage their account.

-The application handles email verification.
+### Email Verification:

+After registration, users are prompted to verify their email address.
+The application checks the verification status during login attempts.

 ### Task Management:

 Users can add, edit, delete, and toggle the completion status of tasks.
 Tasks are persisted in a database managed by Supabase.

-### Email Verification:

-After registration, users are prompted to verify their email address.
-The application checks the verification status during login attempts.

 ### Dynamic Task Filtering: